 About the Press

 Golias Books is a small, independent poetry press and a registered nonprofit; editorial and production work is unpaid and our financial resources come out of pocket.
-If you would like to support the press, or if you would like to support one of our authors directly, please contact us or find the support options in our store.
-We are always happy to entertain offers and suggestions for in-kind or otherwise unconventional support, and we are especially interested in ways to support our authors' travel for readings and book tours.
+If you would like to support the press, or if you would like to support one of our authors directly, please feel free to contact us.
+We are always happy to entertain offers and suggestions for in-kind or otherwise unconventional support—administrative support, connections at local bookstores, opportunities for our authors, or anything else—and we are especially interested in ways to support our authors' travel for readings and book tours.

 To receive occasional emails regarding new releases or special events, please sign up [here].